Macdonald hotspot: Regional geology

 Hotspots have been explained either by mantle plumes producing magma in the crust, reactivation of old lithospheric structures such as fractures or spreading of the crust through tectonic tension.
 Aside from Macdonald seamount, active volcanoes which are considered hotspots in the Pacific Ocean include Hawaii, Bounty seamount at Pitcairn, Vailulu'u in Samoa and Mehetia/Teahitia in the Society Islands.

 Volcanism in the southern Pacific Ocean has been associated with the "South Pacific Superswell", a region where the seafloor is abnormally shallow.
 It is the site of a number of often short-lived volcanic chains, including the previously mentioned hotspots as well as the Arago hotspot, Marquesas Islands and Rarotonga.
 Beneath the Superswell, a region of upwelling has been identified in the mantle, although the scarcity of seismic stations in the regions make it difficult to reliably image it.
 In the case of Macdonald, it seems like a low velocity anomaly in the mantle rises from another anomaly at 1200 km depth to the surface.
 This has been explained by the presence of a "superplume", a very large mantle plume which also formed oceanic plateaus during the Cretaceous, with present-day volcanism at the Society and Macdonald volcanoes originating from secondary plumes that rise from the superplume to the crust.
+The association may explain the Hotspot highway of the South Pacific Ocean first described in 2010.
+An ultra-low velocity zone under Pitcairn extends to the Easter hotspot and the Macdonald hotspot.